ycl-the-lyc/ubc-study-notes/apsc-101/apsc-101.typ

 - $C_f$ filters' friction coefficient.
   Changed by filters on the _rising_ edge.
 - $L$ is the pipe length, and it _does not necessarily_ change if $x, y, z$ of the tanks are changed.
+\
+- As pump pressure increases, flow rate decreases
+- The pump operates at the intersection of these two curves for maximum flow rate
+#image("assets/pressureFlowrateIntersection.png", width: 70%, height: 22%, fit: "contain")
+- Must overcome storage height and all resistance and restrictions for water to flow towards the tank

+=== Storage Side
+$
+  rho g h_"storage" = underbrace(f L / D (rho v^2) / 2, "friction") + underbrace(K (rho v^2) / 2, "restrictions") + underbrace(C_f v, "filter")
+$
+- The tank provide a constant flow rate dependent on height
+- Must match the same quantities as the pump (save the possibility of filters)

 == Maintenance
 - Filters \
   Life of a filter is determined by the filter size immediately larger than itself.
   E.g. life of a $qty("1", "micro m")$ filter is affected by the presence of a $qty("5", "micro m")$ filter, but not by the $qty("200", "micro m")$ if the prior is already present.

 - Power sources \
   Can be either diesel fuel engine or solar panels and battery.
   Solar has outstandingly low risk exposure, but might be less reliable.

+== Water Treatment
+- Filters
+  - Finer filter --> higher flow resistance, faster fouling